Web Experiment for Recommendations

 To meet the customer where they’re at, we ran an experiment to surface product recommendations on their purchase history and custom lists on web for a more streamlined journey.

-At the direct request of Sysco’s executive leadership team, a recommendation carousel was already implemented by engineers at the top of the customer’s list pages.
+At the direct request of Sysco’s executive leadership and growth teams in late 2023, a recommendation carousel was already implemented by engineers at the top of the customer’s list pages.
 Anecdotally, an increase in revenue from Sysco Shop is attributed to the new carousel, but at the expense of many customers that have smaller viewports and a less desirable shopping experience on the list pages.

 Experimentation